DiegoSHS/Cordova_test/README.md

 you can use this app as an example of cordova-apps and indexedDB

 ## How to create the app
-to generate an andorid app with cordova you must see the [Apache Cordova Documentation](https://cordova.apache.org/docs/en/latest/)
+to generate an android app with cordova you must see the [Apache Cordova Documentation](https://cordova.apache.org/docs/en/latest/)

 Install cordova globally
 ```bash